hunzi0/Vullnfo/D-Link/DIR-816/setSecurity/README.md

 ## Vulnerability details

-Vulnerability occurs in /goform/form2WlanBasicSetup.cgi.
+Vulnerability occurs in /goform/form2WlanBasicSetup.cgi and /goform/form2Wl5BasicSetup.cgi.
 With the setSecurity function,the contents obtained by the wizardstep4_pskpwd parameter are passed to V9, and then the contents matched by V9 are decoded and put into the V17 stack without size checking, resulting in a stack overflow.

 ![](img/2.png#center)